Littlelies/spread/README.md

 ##Spread
-_Spread is a distributed application running on nodes (like servers, devices, browsers) that manages your data like a database with support for binaries and files to stop worrying about data in general.
-It is meant to be an alternative for services like firebase that don't provide on premises instances and tend to be not reliable and very expensive when used on server side_
+_Spread is a distributed application running on nodes (like servers, devices, browsers) that manages the synchronization of your data and generate events when a change happens._

 ####Data you need at a place is automatically stored locally
 Spread uses a [topic based publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), so you just tell Spread what you are locally interested in, giving: